AndyHuntYork/AudioKit-Course-Materials/README.md

 7) Reverb UI --- an app that demonstrates a more complicated UI controlled set-up, as well as providing an introduction to some basic Object-Oriented programming concepts.

+9) AKFMSynthInstrument --- an example showing how to use AudioKit's included Instruments for creating your own synthesizer instrument app.